developer-zebra/developer-zebra-site/src/stagenow/3-4/stageclient/index.md

     <img alt="image" style="height:350px" src="../images/Client_Audio.jpg"/>

 The client attempts up to 5 times to stage.
-If staging does not occur after the fifth attempt, there is an error in audio transmission and the following error popup appears.
+If staging does not occur after the fifth attempt, there is an error in audio transmission and the following error pop-up appears.
 Select Cancel to cancel staging, Try Again to continue the staging attempts, or Help for audio staging tips.

   <img alt="image" style="height:350px" src="../images/Client_Audio_Failure.jpg"/>